European champion in different years. European Football Championships: defend the title

 Coach: Danny Blind.

-At their debut European Championship in 1976, the Dutch won bronze, losing in the semi-finals to the Yugoslavs in extra time.
+At their debut European Championship in 1976, the Dutch won bronze, losing to the Yugoslavs in the semi-finals in extra time.

-The finest hour of the "orange" was the 1988 European Championship in Germany.
-Having defeated the USSR national team in the final, the Dutch became European champions.
+The Orange's finest hour was the 1988 European Championship in Germany.
+Having defeated the USSR team in the final, the Dutch became European champions.

-Since then, the Dutch team has been a regular participant in the final tournaments of the European Championship, in which they reached the semi-finals in 1992, 2000 and 2004.
-In 2008, the Dutch team lost in the quarter-finals to Russia after extra time, and did not qualify from the group stage at Euro 2012.
+Since then, the Dutch team has been a regular participant in the European Championship finals, reaching the semi-finals in 1992, 2000 and 2004.
+In 2008, the Dutch team lost to Russia in the quarterfinals in extra time, and did not make it out of the group at Euro 2012.
 In 2016, the Dutch team did not make it to the finals of the European Championship.

 Coach: Aage Hareide.

-The Danish national team has rich experience of participating in European championships.
-The Danes made it out of the group at their debut final tournament in 1964 when they finished fourth, and in 1984 again reached the semi-finals.
+The Danish national team has extensive experience in participating in European championships.
+The Danes qualified from the group at their debut final tournament in 1964, when they took fourth place, and again reached the semi-finals in 1984.
 Since then, the Danish national team has not played in only one continental championship - in 2008.
-The high point of the national team was the 1992 tournament.
-The triumph in Sweden was notable for the fact that the Danes entered the championship at the very last moment instead of Yugoslavia, which was removed.
-In the group stage, England and France were defeated, and in the semi-final on penalties, the defending champions, the Dutch.
-In the final of the championship, the Danes defeated the Germans with a score of 2:0.
+The team's finest hour was the 1992 tournament.
+The triumph in Sweden was notable for the fact that the Danes entered the championship at the very last moment instead of the canceled Yugoslavia.
+England and France were defeated in the group stage, and the defending champions, the Dutch, were defeated on penalties in the semi-finals.
+In the championship final, the Danes defeated the Germans with a score of 2:0.

-In 2004, the Danish national team reached the quarter-finals, but conceded three goals early in the second half and recognized the superiority of the Czech Republic.
-The Danes did not make it to the 2008 European Championship, and they did not leave the group for Euro 2012, although they defeated the Netherlands in the first round.
+In 2004, the Danish team reached the quarter finals, but conceded three goals early in the second half and recognized the superiority of the Czech Republic.
+The Danes did not qualify for the 2008 European Championship, and did not make it out of the group at Euro 2012, although they beat the Netherlands in the first round.

 Coach: Michael Skibbe.

-For the first time, the Greek national team played at the European Championship in 1980 and scored only one point in three matches.
-The Greeks next played in the final tournament 24 years later.
-Under the guidance of German coach Otto Rehhagel, the Greeks surpassed their wildest expectations and won the gold of Euro 2004.
-In the rank of champions at Euro 2008, the Greeks lost all three meetings of the group stage, and at Euro 2012 they lost in the quarterfinals to the Germans.
+The Greek national team first played at the European Championships in 1980 and scored only one point in three matches.
+The next time the Greeks played in the final tournament was 24 years later.
+Under the leadership of German coach Otto Rehhagel, the Greeks exceeded their wildest expectations and won gold at Euro 2004.
+As champions at Euro 2008, the Greeks lost all three group stage matches, and at Euro 2012 they lost to the Germans in the quarterfinals.

-In 2016, the Greek national team did not make it to the finals of the continental championship.
+In 2016, the Greek team did not make it to the finals of the continental championship.

-European Football Championship(EURO, or simply European Championship) is the main competition of the national teams of European countries, held under the auspices of UEFA.
-The competition is held every 4 years, since 1960, takes place between the world championships.
-Initially, the tournament was called the "European Nations Cup", in 1968 the name was changed to the "European Football Championship".
+European Football Championship(EURO, or simply European Championship) is the main competition of national teams of European countries, held under the auspices of UEFA.
+The competition is held every 4 years, since 1960, and takes place between world championships.
+Initially the tournament was called the “European Nations Cup”, in 1968 the name was changed to the “European Football Championship”.

-What is interesting in the very first two finals was hosted by our then USSR national team.
-The first final was held in Paris between the USSR and Yugoslavia.
-The USSR national team celebrated the victory by scoring the winning goal in extra time.
-In 1964, the competition was spoiled by political activity: the Greek team refused to play with the Albanian team.
+What’s interesting is that the first two finals were hosted by our then USSR national team.
+The first final took place in Paris between the USSR and Yugoslavia.
+The USSR team celebrated the victory by scoring the winning goal in extra time.
+In 1964, the competition was spoiled by political activity: the Greek team refused to play against the Albanian team.
 Final part The tournament was held in Spain, where the Spanish team won its first championship, beating the USSR 2-1 in the final.
-Further, for our team, the situation was less successful.
+Further, the situation for our team was less successful.

 Winners